2507612boss-byte/eduard-pil-biography-/README.en.md

 Alongside engineering studies, he completed a two-year program in English at the State Foreign Language Courses — forming a foundation for his later international academic work.

 He began his research career in 1973 at several All-Union Research Institutes, developing technological processes and control software for CNC machines.
-From 1981 to 1996, he worked at the Leningrad Institute of Fine Mechanics and Optics (LITMO), advancing from senior engineer to senior researcher.
+From 1981 to 1996, he worked at the Leningrad Institute of Fine Mechanics and Optics (LIFMO), advancing from senior engineer to senior researcher.
 There he completed postgraduate and doctoral studies, defining his main research interests in mechanical and instrument engineering technologies.

 In 1999, he defended his doctoral dissertation *“Improving the Productivity of Machining of Casing Parts on CNC Machines Based on the Theory of Complexity”* at the Saint Petersburg State Marine Technical University.